 - Copies of the original formation paperwork from the state showing the creation of the LLC.

 - In some cases, an Iowa Certificate of Good Standing may be needed to prove the LLC is active and in good standing with the state (Certificate of Authority for a foreign LLC).

 Apply for Business Licenses and Permits

-Depending on what your business does and where it is located, there will likely be a variety of business licenses and permits to register for before starting.
+Depending on what your business does and where it is located, there will likely be various business licenses and permits needed before starting.
 Some common registrations include:

 - Business License – Some cities require businesses to obtain licensing before they can start.
-In some cases, even home-based businesses must have licensing in order to legally operate.

-- Professional License – Certain services such as barbershops, accountants, salons and others must be licensed.
+- Professional License – Certain services such as barbershops, accountants, salons, and others must be licensed.

 File the Biennial Report

 LLCs are required to file a biennial report with the Iowa Secretary of State.
 The due date of the biennial report is April 1st of each year and updates ownership information and other details.